EMPLOYMENT AGREEMENT

 3.

-The Employee shall receive a gross annual salary of 120,000.00 AUD, payable on a fortnightly basis, subject to all applicable statutory deductions including income tax withholding (PAYG) in accordance with the Taxation Administration Act 1953 (Cth) Sch.
+The Employee shall receive a gross annual salary of 125,000.00 AUD, payable on a fortnightly basis, subject to all applicable statutory deductions including income tax withholding (PAYG) in accordance with the Taxation Administration Act 1953 (Cth) Sch.
 1 Part 2-5.
-Superannuation: The Employer shall contribute an amount equal to 11.5% of the Employee's ordinary time earnings (the Superannuation Guarantee rate for 2024–25 under the Superannuation Guarantee (Administration) Act 1992 (Cth) ("SGA Act") s.
+Superannuation: The Employer shall contribute an amount equal to 12% of the Employee's ordinary time earnings (the Superannuation Guarantee rate from 1 July 2025 onwards, being the final scheduled increase under the Superannuation Guarantee (Administration) Act 1992 (Cth) ("SGA Act") s.
 19) to the Employee's nominated complying superannuation fund.
+The maximum contribution base for 2025-26 is AUD$30,000 per quarter (12% of AUD$250,000 indexed earnings cap).
 The Employee nominates Australian Retirement Trust as their preferred superannuation fund, subject to the fund's eligibility requirements and the Employer's obligation to offer a choice of fund under the SGA Act.
-The superannuation guarantee rate is subject to legislated increases in future financial years.
+Wage Compliance: The Employer shall ensure that the Employee is paid in accordance with the applicable modern award, enterprise agreement, or this Agreement (whichever is greater), and acknowledges that intentional underpayment of wages is a criminal offence under FWA s.
+327A (commenced 1 January 2025 under the Closing Loopholes reforms), attracting penalties of up to 10 years' imprisonment for individuals and substantial fines for body corporates.

 LEAVE ENTITLEMENTS (NES)

-The Employee is entitled to the following minimum leave entitlements under the NES (Fair Work Act 2009 (Cth) ss.
+The Employee is entitled to the following minimum leave entitlements under the NES (FWA ss.
 87–107):

 (a) Annual Leave (FWA s.
 87): 4 weeks (20 days) of paid annual leave per year of service (NES minimum for full-time employees; shift workers may be entitled to 5 weeks).
 Annual leave accrues progressively throughout the year and carries over if unused.